 A small sheep farming operation calls for dedication, discipline and a genuine concern for the animals.
 Sheep farming is not simply about numbers.
 A small number of well-managed, productive animals may make you more money than a larger number of animals on poor condition.

-It is crucial to follow a proper inoculation and dosing programme.
+It is crucial to follow a proper inoculation and dosing program.
 Keep record of the dates of dosing or inoculation and the quantity used on each sheep.

 Trim the animal’s hooves regularly, especially if they have to walk long distances to and from grazing.